WildernessLabs/Documentation/docs/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Mac/index.md

 ---
 layout: Meadow
-title: Get started with Meadow.Mac
+title: Hello, Meadow.Desktop on macOS
-sidebar_label: Hello, Meadow.Mac
+sidebar_label: macOS
 subtitle: "To get up and running with Meadow.Mac, follow these steps:"
 ---